gengjia0214/AIRoti/dataset.md

 which are essential for fish larval development.
 Appropriate feeding rate is important for rotifer culture as well as the health of fish larvae.
 Underfeeding could lead to insufficient capsulation of nutrients or even declined rotifer population.
-Overfeeding could lead to deteriorated water quality and pathogenic bacteria development, which are detrimental for rotifers as well as the fish larvae.
+Overfeeding could lead to deteriorated water quality and the development of pathogenic bacteria, which are detrimental for rotifers as well as the fish larvae.

 Rotifers have a short lifespan (7-10 days) but can reproduce every 4-8 hours.